Chocolate is worth studying, and it can be a great classroom theme all year round.

 The very first thing to do, when you first start thinking about using the theme, is to write off to the chocolate companies explaining that you plan to do this in your classroom.
 They will send you things, but it can take some time, so don’t delay.
 I got a bunch of pamphlets, stickers, and stuff like that, and Kathy Simmons from Farmington even got samples.
 If you still teach letter writing skills, have students find company addresses online and write the letters.

 I also ordered some chocolate from other continents, because candy bars from other countries are really quite different from ours.
 Gourmet chocolate isn’t the way to go for the variety; gourmet chocolate tends to be much the same from one country to another.
 It’s stuff like Australia’s Violet Crumble , Japan’s Pocky Stick Snack , England’s Nestle Yorkie Bar (“It’s not for girls!”) or Canada’s Big Turk that really shows the variety.
-City dwellers may be able to find exotic candy bars in local groceries, the online Chocolate Lover’s Box has an exotic assortment, or you could post a request for candy bars online and see whether you can persuade fellow citizens of the world to send you some exotic wrappers.
-If you go with any variant on this idea, be sure to have students use maps and globes to find the origin of the chocolates in question.
+City dwellers may be able to find exotic candy bars in local groceries, the online Venezuelan Chocolate Lover’s Box has an exotic assortment, or you could post a request for candy bars online and see whether you can persuade fellow citizens of the world to send you some exotic wrappers.
+If you go with any variant of this idea, be sure to have students use maps and globes to find the origin of the chocolates in question.

 Use these items to make a table or a bulletin board for your chocolate theme.
 You could also cover your bulletin board in chocolate brown paper and plaster it with chocolate wrappers.